 HOW TO CLEAN LEATHER AND VINYL

 Don't be afraid to aggressively clean your vinyl or leather.
 A nail brush and cleaner degreaser like 409 or Clorox Green Cleaner will make a vast improvement.
+We prefer Flite Cleaning Solutions.
+Whether diluted or concentrated, it removes water-based and oil-based stains without damaging the surface or leaving residue.
 Do not use these products on suede or nubuck leather.

 Lacquer thinner (not to be confused with paint thinner or acetone) can remove rubber marks on vinyl, linoleum, wood and tile floors, as well as black grease from carpets and ink from ultrasuede/microfiber (but keep it away from real suede).
 Lacquer thinner also removes rubber marks and many scuffs from your vehicle's exterior body paint, but work quickly, and don't linger.
 It can damage the clear coat.
 Immediately follow with wax.